 All angles and shapes made of aluminum undergo an extrusion process that creates consistent aluminum sections that are cut and welded together.
 Two aluminum pieces of same or varying sizes are welded using the tungsten electrode process.
 Each L-shape is a 90-degree angle per specifications.
 The extrusion process is the forming of long, constant cross-section structural parts by pushing metal billets through a die at either various temperatures.
 The various temperatures separate extrusion processes into three different methods: hot extrusion, warm extrusion and cold extrusion.
 Hot extrusion is for extrusion processes that take place at high temperatures, while warm extrusion takes place at moderately high temperatures and cold extrusion takes place at or very near room temperature.
 After the extrusion process occurs, the legs of the aluminum angles are often welded together because extruding an L-shape can be difficult.
 One method of welding used in this process is tungsten inert gas (TIG) welding.
 An arc welding process, TIG welding utilizes a nonconsumable tungsten electrode in order to produce the weld.
 In addition, to obtain the desired strength for structural applications, aluminum angles are often T5 or T6 tempered, a form of heat treatment in which the metal is strengthened when the intermetallic particles are precipitated.
 Structural aluminum angles are often anodized, a finishing process where the aluminum is oxidized in a chemical bath, which forms a strong outer coating.

 Aluminum Angles - Johnson Bros.
-Metal Forming Co.
+Roll Forming Co.

 Aluminum Angles - Johnson Bros.
-Metal Forming Co.
+Roll Forming Co.